-Whether you use cables or tubing, the methods of installing electric and hydronic radiant systems in floors are similar.
+Whether you use heating cables or tubing, the methods of installing electric and hydronic radiant systems in floors are similar.

 So-called "wet" installations embed the cables or tubing in a solid floor and are the oldest form of modern radiant floor systems.
 The tubing or cable can be embedded in a thick concrete foundation slab (commonly used in "slab" ranch houses that don't have basements) or in a thin layer of concrete, gypsum, or other material installed on top of a subfloor.
 If concrete is used and the new floor is not on solid earth, additional floor support may be necessary because of the added weight.
 You should consult a professional engineer to determine the floor's carrying capacity.

 Thick concrete slabs are ideal for storing heat from solar energy systems, which have a fluctuating heat output.
 The downside of thick slabs is their slow thermal response time, which makes strategies such as night or daytime setbacks difficult if not impossible.
-Most experts recommend maintaining a constant temperature in homes with these heating systems.
+Most experts recommend maintaining a constant temperature in homes with these types of heating systems.

 Due to recent innovations in floor technology, so-called "dry" floors, in which the cables or tubing run in an air space beneath the floor, have been gaining in popularity, mainly because a dry floor is faster and less expensive to build.
-But because dry floors involve heating an air space, the radiant heating system needs to operate at a higher temperature.
+Because dry floors involve heating an air space, the radiant heating system needs to operate at a higher temperature.

 Some dry installations involve suspending the tubing or cables under the subfloor between the joists.
 This method usually requires drilling through the floor joists to install the tubing.
 Reflective insulation must also be installed under the tubes to direct the heat upward.
 Tubing or cables may also be installed from above the floor, between two layers of subfloor.
 In these instances, liquid tubing is often fitted into aluminum diffusers that spread the water's heat across the floor in order to heat the floor more evenly.
-The tubing and heat diffusers are secured between furring strips (sleepers), which carry the weight of the new subfloor and finished floor surface.
+The tubing and heat diffusers are secured between furring strips, which carry the weight of the new subfloor and finished floor surface.

 Ceramic tile is the most common and effective floor covering for radiant floor heating, because it conducts heat well and adds thermal storage.
 Common floor coverings like vinyl and linoleum sheet goods, carpeting, or wood can also be used, but any covering that insulates the floor from the room will decrease the efficiency of the system.

 If you want carpeting, use a thin carpet with dense padding and install as little carpeting as possible.
-If some rooms, but not all, will have a floor covering, then those rooms should have a separate tubing loop to make the system heat these spaces more efficiently.
+If some rooms, but not all, have a floor covering, then those rooms should have a separate tubing loop to make the system heat these spaces more efficiently.
 This is because the water flowing under the covered floor will need to be hotter to compensate for the floor covering.
 Wood flooring should be laminated wood flooring instead of solid wood to reduce the possibility of the wood shrinking and cracking from the drying effects of the heat.